 Living with Motion Sickness

-At present, there is no known cure for motion sickness although you can prevent and treat it.
-The best form of treatment is prevention which means no reading while traveling, keep your eyes focused ahead, and sit in areas where there is the least amount of motion, such as a seat near the wings on an airplane.
+At present, there is no known cure for motion sickness, although you can prevent and treat it.
+The best form of treatment is prevention, which means no reading while traveling, keeping your eyes focused ahead, and sitting in areas where there is the least amount of motion, such as a seat near the wings on an airplane.

-How Does CBD Help With Motion Sickness?
+How Does CBD Help with Motion Sickness?

 As irritating as it may seem, the biological causes of nausea and vomiting help with the progression of various species.
 It is a defensive action designed to inhibit the digestion of chemicals toxic to the body.
-Since the discovery of the endocannabinoid system (ECS), researchers know this network of cannabinoid receptor sites play a significant role in the regulation of nausea and vomiting.
+Since the discovery of the endocannabinoid system (ECS), researchers know this network of cannabinoid receptor sites plays a significant role in the regulation of nausea and vomiting.

 Studies on chemotherapy patients have found that cannabis massively reduces nausea and vomiting.
 CBD supports high anandamide levels by inhibiting the fatty acid enzymes that degrade anandamide.
 The anti-nausea effects of CBD are due in part to the prolonged CB1 receptor activation in the brain.

 CBD & Motion Sickness – The Research

-Why Choose CBD For Motion Sickness?
+Why Choose CBD for Motion Sickness?

 However, THC is psychoactive, so you can’t take it if you plan to drive.
-You also can’t take it in the 21 states where medical marijuana is illegal.
-An array of studies has clearly shown that CBD is just as effective as THC on motion sickness and it is legal in almost every state.
+You also can’t take it in the 17 states where medical marijuana is illegal.
+There is now research which suggests that CBD is just as effective as THC on motion sickness and it is legal in almost every state.

-There are many great reasons to use CBD for motion sickness, but the fact it works much faster than traditional medications is a bonus.
-With OTC and prescription medication, you have to take it at least 30 minutes before traveling but 60 minutes is better.
+There are many great reasons to use CBD for motion sickness, but the fact that it works much faster than traditional medications is a bonus.
+With OTC and prescription medication, you have to take it at least 30 minutes before traveling, but 60 minutes is better.
 With CBD, you can vape or eat it a few minutes before leaving, and the effects will have taken hold by the time you travel.
 There are also lots of strains that energize you, so there are no drowsy side effects.